Community activism in Eugene, Oregon: 1990s: Anarchist activity

 Eugene's constant ability for protest capabilities were made clear at the beginning of the decade.
 In January 1991, a downtown student-led protest against the Gulf War drew 1,500 people and resulted in the arrest of 51, including 15 juveniles.
 The Baltimore Sun reported, "Protesters carried a 10-year-old girl inside a body bag to the front door of the federal building as a symbol of war's innocent deaths."
 After the demonstration, a fire was set at a Eugene Marine Corps recruiting station.

 Attempts by the city to remove a forest grove at downtown Broadway and Charnelton were met with protests on June 1, 1997.
 Forty trees in downtown Eugene were cut down to make way for a housing, retail, and parking project and were met with community resistance.
 The Eugene force was accused of overreaction and excessive use of force for their flagrant use of pepper spray, which was defended by Republican mayor Jim Torrey.
 In the Whitaker District, citizens were further radicalized by the incident and helped spur the activist community, which was already burgeoning due to a lack of affordable housing and growing income inequality in the area.

 On June 18, 1999, several months before the 1999 Seattle WTO protests, Eugene was home to a predecessor riot.
 Following a two-day conference at the University of Oregon about the dissolution of the country's economic system, a rally against global capitalism enveloped the streets of the downtown area.
-After the rally, protestors turned to the streets, stopping traffic, burning flags, and smashing windows and electronic equipment.
+After the rally, protesters turned to the streets, stopping traffic, burning flags, and smashing windows and electronic equipment.
 After police responded with tear gas and pepper spray, protesters battled with police for several hours.
 The tear gas used by the Eugene police affected over 100 people, and 15 were arrested.
 Later that year, Eugene activists also played a key role in conjunction with other anarchists in organizing black bloc tactics during the World Trade Organization Ministerial Conference of 1999 protest activity.
-Eugene police subsequently claimed that local anarchists were responsible for other attacks on local police officers.
+Eugene police subsequently stated that local anarchists were responsible for other attacks on local police officers.
 Local activists in turn argued that police needlessly harassed individuals wearing black clothing in response.

 Mayor Jim Torrey declared Eugene to be the "Anarchist Capital of the United States" in response to the riots, which some embraced.
 Seattle police chief Norm Stamper in his resignation speech after the 1999 WTO protests blamed the majority of the unrest on "Eugene anarchists".
 Influential thinkers in Eugene's scene at the time included John Zerzan, an author known for his contributions to leftist theory and who was an editor for Green Anarchy, an anarchist magazine based in the city.
 Anarchists and leftists continued to protest against Torrey throughout his tenure, including gathering each June 1 (the anniversary of the Broadway Place confrontations) to protest against police brutality committed under his control.